Notes on the Geography of Poland: Cities

 Yes, it's McDonald's, but very discretely done, as this rear courtyard suggests.
 Someday, somebody should write about how the company sometimes does things well.

 The Jewish Cemetery on the south side of Kracow.
-It's densely packed, with stones encroaching on walkways and piled on earlier stones until the ground is left in a state of seeming upheaval.
+It's densely packed, with stones encroaching on walkways and piled on earlier stones until the ground is left in a state of upheaval.
 If you're here alone on a quiet day, you can imagine hands reaching up.

 On the west side of Cracow.